-- Abundant and diversified natural resources (diamonds, copper, uranium, coal)
+- Abundant and diverse natural resources (diamond, copper, uranium, coal)

-- Dependence on the diamond sector (80% of exports, 30% of fiscal revenues)
+- Dependence on the diamond sector (80% of exports, 30% of budgetary revenues)

-- Inadequate infrastructures (production and distribution of water and electricity)
+- Insufficient infrastructure (production and distribution of water and electricity)

 Limited deterioration in the budget and current account balances

 The fiscal deficit is expected to broaden slightly in 2017, as a result of the government's expansionary policy.
 Indeed, a recovery plan (2017–2023) has been implemented to support the diversification of the economy, specifically by promoting the non-mining sectors.
 This scheme would result in significant investments in labour-intensive sectors (particularly in tourism), in order to reduce unemployment and poverty.
 Public investment would also be geared towards infrastructure projects (roads, schools) as well as improving water and electricity supply.
 The program would be financed by drawing on the country's sovereign wealth fund, so that public debt would remain stable or even decline in 2017.
 This fund was created in 1994 with the aim of saving a portion of the revenues generated from the mining rent and thus beginning the transition to an economy less dependent on this sector.